UCD-Physics/Advanced-Lab-Website/content/covid/_index.md

 ### Everyone should wear a face mask.
 Anyone who cannot wear a mask should contact emma.sokell@ucd.ie

-### You should sign in/out of the lab using the Google form.
+### You should sign in/out of the lab using the Google form accessed via the QR codes posted in the labs.
-(*Google form link details to be provided here*).
 This information will be used for keeping lab attendance records and COVID-19 contact tracing if required.

 ### General rules